 Our estimate begins with prevalent cases of asthma in the US of 23.4 million for those 12 and older.
-From there, we assumed that about 9.5% of patients could be classified as having severe asthma (10% of adults and 5% of adolescents) arriving at approximately 2.2 million patients.
-Of patients who are diagnosed with severe asthma, we assumed that 60.4% had severe asthma that remains uncontrolled to arrive at 1.3 million patients eligible for treatment with tezepelumab.
-We assumed that 20% of these 1.3 million patients would initiate treatment in each of the five years, or approximately 270,000 patients per year.
+From there, we assumed that about 9.5% of patients could be classified as having severe asthma (10% of adults and 5% of adolescents) arriving at approximately 2.2 million patients.58-60 Of patients who are diagnosed with severe asthma, we assumed that 60.4% had severe asthma that remains uncontrolled, arriving at approximately 1.3 million patients.
+We further assumed that 85% of patients with severe uncontrolled asthma are already eligible for available biologic therapy, and that 57% of those patients eligible for available biologic therapy are receiving a biologic.
+Removing these patients from our eligible patient population, we arrived at approximately 695,000 patients eligible for treatment with tezepelumab.
+We assumed that 20% of these 695,000 million patients would initiate treatment in each of the five years, or approximately 139,000 patients per year.